-11. Any other comments?
+12. Any other comments?

-Costs have gone up hugely in 2008.
-The value of the UK pound has plummeted.
+Costs have again gone up hugely in 2009.
+The value of the UK pound has again plummeted to Ksh 117 to the pound.
 Food costs have doubled and as our workers spend 65 percent of their salaries on food, this has had a major impact.